sedders123/Beaver-Manager/README.md

 # Beaver-Manager
-Django project to manage a Beaver group
+Flask project to manage a Beaver group